-DFHEX0113 EXCI trace Initialization has failed.
+DFHEX0113: EXCI trace Initialization has failed.

-Explanation: An attempt to initialize external CICS interface (EXCI) trace facilities during EXCI initialization has failed.
+An attempt to initialize external CICS interface (EXCI) trace facilities during EXCI initialization has failed.

-System action: The EXCI request continues without trace facilities.
-An earlier message identifies the cause
+The EXCI request continues without trace facilities.
+An earlier message identifies the cause of the failure.

-User response: Refer to the earlier message to determine the cause of the failure.
+Refer to the earlier message to determine the cause of the failure.

-DFHEX0114 Incorrect data has been passed for EXCI tracing causing a program check in DFHXCTRP.
+DFHEX0114: Incorrect data has been passed for EXCI tracing causing a program check in DFHXCTRP.

-Explanation: Some data passed to the external CICS interface (EXCI) trace module DFHXCTRP for addition to the EXCI internal trace table, or GTF trace, caused a program check to occur when an attempt was made to access it.
+Some data passed to the external CICS interface (EXCI) trace module DFHXCTRP for addition to the EXCI internal trace table, or GTF trace, caused a program check to occur when an attempt was made to access it.